San Juan River (Colombia)

-The San Juan River (Río San Juan) is an important river of Colombia that flows into the Pacific Ocean through the Chocó Department.
+The San Juan River (Río San Juan) is a Colombian river that flows into the Pacific Ocean through the Chocó Department.
 It is approximately 380 km and drains a watershed of 16000 km2.
 The river drains into a large delta that covers nearly 300 km2.
-The average discharge of the Rio San Juan is 2,054.67 m³/s.
+The average discharge of the Rio San Juan is 2,054.67 m3/s.

 Geography

 The river begins on Cerro Caramanta in the West Andes.
 The delta is due north of Bahía Málaga and Buenaventura.

 The mouth of the river has extensive stands of mangroves, part of the Esmeraldas-Pacific Colombia mangroves ecoregion.